 - Cap the frequency of your campaign.
-Whether it’s an existing customer or new prospect, showing them too many ads can lead to overexposure, and decrease the likelihood that they’ll be from you in the future
+Whether it’s an existing customer or a new prospect, showing them too many ads can lead to overexposure and decrease the likelihood that they’ll be buying from you in the future.

-- Layer your remarketing list with additional targeting features like demographics, location, interests, etc., and create tailored ads for these groups
+- Layer your email remarketing list with additional targeting features like demographics, location, interests, etc., and create tailored ads for these groups.

-- Have a well-developed strategy for how and why you’re remarketing.
-For example, don’t remarket to someone mid-funnel if you don’t have a dedicated landing page or next step
+- Have a well-developed strategy for how and why you’re using email retargeting.
+For example, don’t remarket to someone mid-funnel if you don’t have a dedicated landing page or next step.

 Wrapping Up Email Retargeting